use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 Note: this solution is not ideal. ink! v4.0 will provide much better solutions.

-For example, with a read only-exmaple for an erc-20 cross-contract call:
+For example, here is a read-only ERC20 cross-contract call:

 ```rust
 //only compiles when *not* running tests